 For many home gardeners, it's fun to get a head start on the upcoming garden season by starting seedlings indoors.
 Growing quality seedlings indoors requires high-quality seeds, a germination medium/potting mix, containers, proper temperature and moisture conditions, and adequate light.

 Seeds exist in a state of dormancy, absorbing oxygen, giving off carbon dioxide, and slowly using up their stored food reserves.
-During this process, the seed continually monitors the external environment waiting for ideal conditions specific to the particular seed.
+During this process, the seed continually monitors the external environment, waiting for ideal conditions specific to the particular seed.
 Once the ideal conditions occur, the seed breaks dormancy and germinates.
-The seedling gathers energy through its leaves through the process of photosynthesis and absorbs nutrients and water from the soil through the roots.
+The seedling gathers energy through its leaves through photosynthesis and absorbs nutrients and water from the soil through the roots.

 Use this number to determine when to sow seeds indoors.
-If you intend to plant outdoors on May 15th, then the sowing date indoors would be the number of weeks listed in this column before May 15th.
+If you intend to plant outdoors on May 15th, the sowing date indoors would be the number of weeks listed in this column before May 15th.
 Most annual and vegetable transplants are planted in the garden after the threat of frost has passed for the summer.
 For much of Iowa, this is the last week in April or the first week in May.
 Find your frost-free date in this article: Frost Dates in Iowa.

 Previously used flats, trays, and pots should be cleaned and disinfected before use.
 Wash the containers in soapy water, then disinfect them in a solution of one part chlorine bleach and nine parts water.
 Holes should be punched in the bottom of milk cartons, jugs, paper cups, and similar containers to allow for drainage.

 The size of the seeds and their germination requirements largely determine the type of container and sowing method.
 Fine seeds, such as begonias and petunias, are typically sown in flats or trays.
 After germination, the seedlings are transplanted into individual containers.
-Some seed companies offer coated or pelleted seeds for ease of handling and planting, some seed companies offer coated or pelleted seeds.
-Pelleted seeds are often available for fine-seeded annuals, such as begonias and petunias.
+Some seed companies offer coated or pelleted seeds for ease of handling and planting, especially for species with fine or tiny seeds.

 Watering from below prevents the washing of seeds on the surface of the medium.
 The medium can also be moistened with a rubber bulb sprinkler.
 The fine mist from the rubber bulb sprinkler will not disturb the seeds or the medium.